SharePoint/PnP-Guidance/articles/Extending-SharePoint-Online-for-Germany-China-USGovernment-environments.md

-# SharePoint Online extensibility scenarios for German, China or USGovernment environments
+# SharePoint Online extensibility scenarios for German, China or US Government environments

-When your Office 365 tenant is hosted in an specific environment like the German, China or USGovernment environments then you'll need to take this in account when you're developing against your tenant.
+When your Office 365 tenant is hosted in an specific environment like the German, China or US Government environments then you'll need to take this in account when you're developing against your tenant.

-_**Applies to:** Office 365 in German, China or USGovernment environments_
+_**Applies to:** Office 365 in German, China or US Government environments_

 # Introduction
+<a name="introduction"> </a>

 Microsoft has specific Office 365 deployments in Germany, China and for US Government to fulfill the specific regulations for those areas.
 Below links provide more context:
 - [Office 365 Germany](https://technet.microsoft.com/en-us/library/mt793278.aspx)
 - [Office 365 operated by 21Vianet (China)](https://technet.microsoft.com/en-us/library/mt651782.aspx)